moggieuk/Happy-Hare/README.md

 Although error conditions are inevitable, that isn't to say reliable operation isn't possible - I've had many multi-thousand swap prints complete without incident.
 Here is what you need to know when something goes wrong.

-When Happy Hare detects something has gone wrong, like a filament not being correctly loaded or perhaps a suspected clog, it will pause the print and put the MMU into a "locked" state.
+When Happy Hare detects something has gone wrong, like a filament not being correctly loaded or perhaps a suspected clog, it will pause the print and ready the printer for fixing.
 You can try this by running:

 > MMU_PAUSE FORCE_IN_PRINT=1

-A few things happen in this "locked" state:
+A few things happen in this paused state:

 <ul>
   <li>Happy Hare will lift the toolhead off the print to avoid blobs</li>